 In the intricate and beautiful narrow streets in the Neighbourhood of la Villa, among whitewashed houses and stately façades, the Islamic roots of Olvera can be felt.
 The traveler who reaches Olvera is shocked by its monumental profile, crowned by the unassailable Moorish castle, and by the magnificent Archpriest Church of Our Lady of the Incarnation.
 It is thrilling to walk the irregular and narrow streets of the town center, which is filled with an exquisite blend of Andalusian heritage, popular architecture and monumental beauty.

 Olvera is rich in traditions and celebrations, highlighting its classic Easter week, festival of popular interest, and the unique "Quasimodo Monday", the oldest pilgrimage in the province of Cadiz, in which the locals gather at the Shrine of Our Lady of Remedies to thank the Virgin for the end of a prolonged drought occurred back in 1715.
-Besides the splendid olive oils produced in Olvera, it is worth mentioning their sausages and pastries, and, standing out with a popular name, the Monday Sponge Cakes of Quasimodo.
+Besides the splendid olive oils produced in Olvera, it is worth mentioning in the audioguide their sausages and pastries, and, standing out with a popular name, the Monday Sponge Cakes of Quasimodo.

 Pruna.
 The roof of the province

-The huge crag of the Castle of Iron in Pruna, resembles the sail of a galleon in the distance sailing through an undulating sea of olive trees.
+Next stop in this audioguide, the huge crag of the Castle of Iron in Pruna, resembles the sail of a galleon in the distance sailing through an undulating sea of olive trees.
 The white mansion with Arabic tiles in Pruna is surrounded by a rough sea of olive trees, rising again and again in the Tablón Sierra, the Harinas and the Rabitilla, as well as the Rock of Algámitas and the crag which rules over the Castle of Iron.
 Here different cultures have passed and all of them have left their legacy.
 One of the most visible is the name of Pruna, a name given by the Greeks, who remain even today.